-However, when collected together, these pieces of information could be used to narrow down the number of people to such an extent that in many instances you could reasonably establish someone’s identity.
+However, in many instances these pieces of information could be used together to narrow down the number of people to such an extent that you could reasonably establish someone’s identity.

 Of course, that’s not always the case.
-For example, knowing that someone is a barista at Starbucks doesn’t narrow things down much.
-In that instance, the data would need to be combined with more information, such as the person’s name.
+Knowing that someone is a barista at Starbucks doesn’t narrow things down much, for example.

-You might think that someone’s name is always personal data, but it’s not that simple, as the UK’s Information Commissioner’s Office explains:
+You might think that someone’s name is as clear an example of personal data as it gets; it is literally what defines you as you.
+But it’s not always that simple, as the UK’s Information Commissioner’s Office explains:

-However, it also notes that names aren’t necessarily required to identify someone:
+However, the ICO also notes that names aren’t necessarily required to identify someone:

 “Simply because you do not know the name of an individual does not mean you cannot identify [them].
 Many of us do not know the names of all our neighbours, but we are still able to identify them.”

-A brief guide to what is (or could be) personal data
+A guide to what is (or could be) personal data

 - Biographical information or current living situation, including dates of birth, Social Security numbers, phone numbers and email addresses.